-A typical memory representation of C program consists of following sections.
+A typical memory representation of a C program consists of the following sections.

-A text segment , also known as a code segment or simply as text, is one of the sections of a program in an object file or in memory, which contains executable instructions.
+1. Text Segment: A text segment, also known as a code segment or simply as text, is one of the sections of a program in an object file or in memory, which contains executable instructions.

 As a memory region, a text segment may be placed below the heap or stack in order to prevent heaps and stack overflows from overwriting it.